-This blog ranges across diverse topics related to the intuitive elements.
+This blog ranges across diverse topics related to the elements.
 These include, or will do, alchemy, astrology, astronomy, architecture, cartography, chemistry, ecology, education, food, indigenous belief systems, magic, martial arts, medicine, music, mysticism, nature, performing arts, personal experiences, philosophy, popular culture (including Apps, video games, clothing and shoes!), psychology, religion, science, visual arts, well-being and witchcraft.
-The blog explores the wonder and interconnectedness of the intuitive elements, their pervasiveness in space and time, and our often sub-conscious responses to them.
+The blog explores the wonder and interconnectedness of the elements, their pervasiveness in space and time, and our often sub-conscious responses to them.
 By tapping into this instinctive response, the aim is to build stronger connections between people and the natural world.
-The universal language of the intuitive elements has the potential and power to achieve this.
+The universal language of the elements has the potential and power to achieve this.

 Fire and water, which are described as both complementary and opposite, are often ‘paired’ as elements; as they are in the title of this blog.
 It is the nature of water to move downwards, to find the lowest point, and for fire to move upwards as the heated gas becomes less dense.
 Fire up Water down.
 For those interested in following these elemental explorations, the easiest way is to ‘follow’ my blog(s).
 In March 2014 when I started ‘Fire up Water down’ my goal was to compose one post a week on average.
 While that turned out to be a dream, I continue to share my elemental stories as often as I can.
 My ability to do so regularly has been tempered by my increasing focus on the elements in Japan, as described next.
 I will continue to write about the elements in other places however, when I am able.

 Unless otherwise stated, all images used in the blog posts are mine.
-If you would like to use share these images with others, they should likewise be attributed to myself or the original source.
+If you would like to use share these images with others, they should be attributed to myself or the original source.
 Thank-you.